Skip to content

 What ISO is

-ISO: International Organisation for Standardisation, established in 1947 to facilitate the international coordination and unification of industrial standards.
+ISO is the International Organisation for Standardisation, established in 1947 to facilitate the international coordination and unification of industrial standards.

 ISO is an international body.
 It produces standards that organisations can adopt and be certified against.
 The standards cover many areas: quality (ISO 9001), environmental management (ISO 14001), information security (ISO 27001), and many more.